tjmahr/notestar/README.md

 `notebook/book/docs`. (`notebook/book/docs/notebook.html` is the file we
 screenshotted earlier.)

-`knitr-helpers.R` was also copied to the `notebook/book/` folder.
-This copying reflects design decision by the package. **Namely, the contents of the `notebook/book` folder should not be edited by hand.** Its contents should be reproducible whether by regenerating files (like the .md files) or by copying files (like `knitr-helpers.R`.
-The user should only have to worry about editing files in the `notebook/` folder or in `_targets.R` (or perhaps `config.yml`).
+`knitr-helpers.R` was also copied to the `notebook/book/` directory.
+This copying reflects design decision by the package. **Namely, the contents of the `notebook/book` directory should not be edited by hand.** Its contents should be reproducible whether by regenerating files (like the .md files) or by copying files (like `knitr-helpers.R`.
+The user should only have to worry about editing files in the `notebook/` directory or in `_targets.R` (or perhaps `config.yml`).

 We can create a new entry from a template using `notebook_create_page()` and regenerate the notebook.
 (A slug is some words we include in the